Shunsuke-Hori/Shunsuke-Hori.github.io/README.md

 - Sidebar navigation with a table of contents.

 # Usage
-- `git submodule update --remote` to update the CV submodule
+- `git submodule init` and then `git submodule update --remote` to update the CV submodule
+    - may not need `git submodule init`?

 # Acknowledgments